How to invest in the BSE SENSEX Index

 Based in Mumbai, India, the S&P/BSE SENSEX (also known as the S&P Bombay Stock Exchange, the Sensitive Index, or just the SENSEX) could offer the perfect investment opportunity for you.
-There are multiple ways to invest, so we’ll take you through the entire investing process, step by step.
+There are multiple ways to invest in Indices, so we’ll take you through the entire investing process, step by step.

 What is the S&P/BSE SENSEX?

 It is an index that consists of 30 blue-chip stocks listed and traded on the Bombay Stock Exchange.
 These stocks represent some of the largest companies in India, with a focus on the industrial sector.

 Is it a good investment?

 It can certainly be a good investment, under the right conditions.
 This index features lots of liquidity, with a market capitalisation of around $1 trillion.
 The Indian economy has a lot of potential for growth in the coming years, so investing now could be a great decision if you want to profit from growth in India.
 Keep in mind that this index trades in Indian rupees; if you’d prefer to trade in US dollars, the DOLLEX-30 index gives you access to the same 30 stocks, but with the added ability to invest with US currency.

 How do I invest in the S&P/BSE SENSEX?

 If you want to invest in the index, you should follow these three steps:

 - Choose an investment type